 A personal travel blog written by a travel-obsessed girl, featuring tons of tips, stories, guides, videos and photography from around the world.

-Ninety-four countries and counting.
+Ninety-nine countries and counting!
 I’m so happy you’re here!
 Welcome.

 Vibrant and bustling, Paris is, in every sense of the word, monumental.
 Paris is also arguably the most beautiful city in the world.
 With two World Heritage sites, 141 museums, over 450 parks and gardens and at least 170 places of worship, it comes as no surprise that Paris tops most every traveler’s list.